|

 I have high standards for my students during classroom discussions as well as in their written work.
 My students have called me a "hard grader" as I believe that "average work" is in fact "C"-level work.
 A student of mine must excel and demonstrate great commitment to the course materials, during and outside of class time, to receive an "A." I expect of my students excellent attendance and punctuality.
 My students, in literature and composition courses, write many essays of various lengths and I provide them with lengthy comments and detailed grading rubrics that articulate for them their strengths and weaknesses with sentence-level and larger conceptual issues.
 I post essay assignments, rubrics, and class notes for my students in the “Current Courses” section of my website.

 Beyond the classroom, I have also supported the development of communities of students devoted to intellectual exchange.
 Since arriving at NMT, I have served as a speaker for the American Indian Science and Engineering Society and I have promoted student involvement in our university’s writing program by advertising, hiring, and supervising two undergraduate student workers whose specific role is to aid faculty in efforts to incorporate meaningful writing exercises in all of their classes.
-While at Wayne State University I created and directed for five years the annual Y/X (Youth/Xchange) Conference, an undergraduate and graduate student conference.
-Also at Wayne State, I founded and edited the Y/X project’s online journal Xchanges, a peer-reviewed publication that features research essays by undergraduate- and graduate-student scholars from American and abroad.
-The journal is listed in the MLA International Bibliography and, in the last year, I have moved the journal to New Mexico Tech.
+I have also served on the Learning Community committee at NMT; previously, I directed Service Learning courses during my postdoctoral fellowship.
+I have designed our Writing Program website at NMT and have supervised students in their internships and departmental work focused on integrating technology into our departmental processes and teaching.
+Most significant, however, as evidence of my outside-of-classroom commitment to student learning, is my work as editor of the e-journal Xchanges, a peer-reviewed publication that features research essays and multi-modal presentations/texts by undergraduate- and graduate-student scholars from American and abroad.
+The journal is listed in the MLA International Bibliography.
 As journal Editor, I supervise student workers who learn web-design, editing, journal administration, and the nuances academic writing.

 I am an award-winning teacher with an established history of dedication to mentorship and student development.
 My teaching is based on the belief that students, whatever their level of skill upon entering the university, can develop an investment in their own abilities to convey ideas in writing, to interpret texts of various genres and historical periods, and to leverage these skills to areas of applicability in their day-to-day lives, in academic communities and beyond them.